Georgia Pest Management Handbook

-The most recent edition of the Georgia Pest Management Handbooks provide current information on selection, application, and safe use of pest control chemicals in both commercial production and homeowner landscapes.
-The Handbook has recommendations for pest control on farms, around homes, urban areas, recreational areas, and other environments in which pests may occur.
-Cultural, biological, physical, and other types of control are recommended where appropriate.
-The 2020 Commercial and Homeowner editions are now available for download and purchase!
+The Georgia Pest Management Handbook commercial edition (updated annually) and home & garden edition (updated biennially) provide the most current information on the selection, application, and safe use of pest control chemicals in both commercial production and homeowner landscapes.
+Cultural, biological, physical, and other types of control methods are recommended where appropriate.